18F/join.tts.gsa.gov/pages/positions/bucket-18f-chapter-directors.md

 {{ page.org }} is hiring for the role of GS-{{ page.gs_level }} {{ page.role_name }}. **There are several {{ page.org }} teams hiring for this role.** This page contains a high-level summary of the role and links to more specific descriptions for each {{ page.title }}. **When the position becomes live for applications, you will have the opportunity to select which role(s) you’re interested in applying for.**
 {% endif %}

-{% if page.info_sessions %}
 ## Attend an information session
 Attend an information session to learn more about these roles, working at {{ page.org }}, and our application process.
+{% if page.info_sessions %}
 Register for a session using the Eventbrite links below.
 {% for session in page.info_sessions %}
 - [{{session.text}}]({{session.link}})
 {% endfor %}
+{% else %}
+These sessions are not yet scheduled.
+We'll post dates and registration links here soon.
 {% endif %}

 ## Opportunity overview

 These opportunities are located in the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Services (TTS), Office of 18F.
 18F helps other government agencies build, buy, and share technology products.